build-on-aws/content/posts/run-large-language-models-with-ollama-and-lightsail-for-research/index.md

 Windows currently does not have a native client, but you can run ollama from a Docker container.

-1. Install Docker using these [instructions](https://docs.docker.com/desktop/install/windows-install/)
+1. Install Docker using these [instructions](https://docs.docker.com/desktop/install/windows-install/).
-2. Open a Powershell window as Administrator
+2. Open a Powershell window as Administrator.
 3. Pull the ollama container image from Docker Hub.
 Copy and paste this command in the Powershell window.

 ```powershell